Video file naming and structure for decade-scale retrieval

 Labelling offline drives without trusting the filesystem

 Do not rely on volume labels as your only identifier.
 A filesystem label can be changed accidentally, or it may not mount correctly on a different OS.
 Every cold drive should carry a permanent physical label on the drive itself, a matching entry in a plain-text drive-registry.csv file on the NAS, and a duplicate of that registry burned to each drive.
 The registry should record: drive serial number, purchase date, capacity, archive date range, pool name if applicable, and physical location.
-When you pull a drive out of a box in 2033 and the volume name reads UNTITLED, the serial number on the label and the registry entry together tell you exactly what is on it.
+When you pull a drive out of a box in 2033 and the volume name reads UNTITLED, the serial number on the label and the registry entry together tell you what is on it.
 The filesystem metadata is a convenience; the registry is the record.